andreasmuck/odoo-deb-docker/README.md

 - PostgreSQL is not published to the Mac host.
 - Odoo is exposed only on `127.0.0.1`.
 - Do not deploy this configuration unchanged to production.
+- Odoo is a trademark of Odoo S.A.
+This project is independent and is not affiliated with or endorsed by Odoo S.A.